Survivors and relatives in Maine's deadliest shooting start the process of suing the Army

-LEWISTON, Maine (AP) — Lawyers for 100 survivors and relatives of victims of the deadliest shooting in Maine history have begun the formal process of suing the U.S. Army and an Army hospital for what they say was a failure to act to stop the reservist responsible for the crime, attorneys announced Tuesday.
+LEWISTON, Maine (AP) — Lawyers for 100 survivors and relatives of victims of the deadliest shooting in Maine history have begun the formal process of suing the U.S. Army for what they say was a failure to act to stop the reservist responsible for the crime, attorneys announced Tuesday.

-The individual notices of claim say the Army was aware of the reservist's mental health decline that left him paranoid, delusional and expressing homicidal ideations, producing a "hit list" of those he wanted to attack.
+The individual notices of claim say the Army failed to act despite being aware of the reservist's mental health decline that led to his hospitalization and left him paranoid, delusional and expressing homicidal ideations -- including producing a "hit list" of those he wanted to attack.

-“It is difficult to conceive of a case in which Army personnel could have more warning signs and opportunities to intervene to prevent a service member from committing a mass shooting than what happened in the case of Army Reservist Robert Card,” lawyers wrote in their notices mailed Friday.
+“It is difficult to conceive of a case in which Army personnel could have more warning signs and opportunities to intervene to prevent a service member from committing a mass shooting than what happened in the case of Army Reservist Robert Card,” the lawyers wrote.

-The notices of claim by four law firms are a required step in suing the federal government.
-The Army will have six months to determine whether to respond, after which a lawsuit may be filed.
-The Army had no immediate response Tuesday.
+The notices of claim by four law firms, one of which worked with victims of the 2012 Sandy Hook, Connecticut, mass shooting, are a required step in suing the federal government.
+The Army will have six months to determine whether to respond, after which lawyers are poised to file a lawsuit.
+The Army said in a statement Tuesday that it does not comment on litigation.

 Eighteen people were killed when the 40-year-old Card opened fire at two locations he'd frequented — a bowling alley and a cornhole league hosted by a bar and grill — on Oct.
 25, 2023.
 An additional 13 people were injured.
 Card was found dead by suicide two days later.